-You won't be too surprised to learn that the only way to get yourself out of this mess is the production of your bank card and a brisk march to the local ATM.
+You won't be too surprised to learn that the only way to get yourself out of this mess is the production of your bank card and a brisk walk to the local ATM.

 Now, this one is a particularly difficult scam, because you'll have built up a friendship and you really won't want to let him down.
 But think about it seriously.
 The best way out of this is to either apologise and say you've run out of money yourself until more comes through from home or, if you want to test the validity of his claim, offer to take him to the consulate yourself.
 Either way, don't hand over any money - you just won't see it again.